volcengine/verl/docs/ascend_tutorial/ascend_profiling_en.rst

-Data collection based on FSDP or MindSpeed(Megatron) on Ascend devices(en)
+Performance data collection based on FSDP or MindSpeed(Megatron) on Ascend devices(en)
 ==========================================================================================

 Last updated: 08/14/2025.